-During your stay your birthing partner is very welcome to stay with you throughout the day.
+During your stay your husband or birthing partner will able to have 24hrs a day visiting access.
 You and your partner will probably be tired after the baby's birth and it is important to rest and get to know your baby.

 We have to be mindful of situations that may occur regarding an increased risk of infection and sometimes our visiting hours may have to change to increase safety for our mums and babies.

 Visiting hours are arranged to give you and your partner time to get to know your baby and to give you privacy as we care for you.